PositiveSumData/NationalOralHealthDataPortal/Data/HRSA_Area_Health_Resource_Files/README.md

 ## Issues & decisions

-AHRF contains a TON of information and there's no way to visualize all that it contains.
 This project focused on county data only for now, since that's where most of the detail is.
-The state-level dental details is much more limited, coming from the NPI registry rather than the ADA masterfile.
+The state-level dental details are much more limited, coming from the NPI registry rather than the ADA masterfile.
 Positive Sum would like to know more about the validity of aggregating all county-level detail up to the state before making that visualization.
 Would it be ok to say that 23% of a state's dentists are under 35 if you add up all the dentists from all the counties and compute the share that are under 35?

 ## Code

 The R file **ahrf_code.R** has been added to this Github repository folder.
 It reads in the 2018-2019 ahrf file and outputs the dental workforce and populations files.

+## Tableau Presentation

+The presentation is located on [Tableau Public](https://public.tableau.com/profile/association.of.state.territorial.dental.directors#!/vizhome/HRSAAreaHealthResourceFiles/Orientation).

 ## Project status & Next Steps

 The project is currently using the 2018-2019 AHRF, which contains 2017 ADA masterfile dentist counts.
 The 2019-2020 updated file is available and needs to be incorporated into the project.
-Since the characater spaces will be entirely different than in the 2018-2019 file, it'll take some time to re-map them, it shouldn't be that time consuming.
+Since the characater spaces will be entirely different than in the 2018-2019 file, it'll take some time to re-map them.